-Were you unable to take the civic integration exam or unable to make efforts to prepare for (part of) the civic integration exam due to physical or mental circumstances for a period of 3 years?
+Were you unable to take (part of) the civic integration exam or unable to make efforts to prepare for (part of) the civic integration exam due to physical or mental circumstances for a period of 3 years?
 You then can be granted exemption for taking (part of) the exam.

 Do you not meet this requirement, but you do have a physical or mental impairment?
 In assessing your application for exemption, the IND will then also take in account other individual special circumstances.

 The civic integration examination abroad costs €150.
 There is a self-study pack available that you can purchase to prepare yourself for the exam.
 You are not obligated to make use of the self-study pack.
 Further information on how to prepare yourself for the exam, can be found on the website Naar Nederland.

 You may register for the civic integration examination abroad yourself, for your partner or for someone else.
 You can register for all 3 parts of the exams or just for one part.
 To register, you complete the digital registration form.

 The results will be known within 8 weeks.
 DUO sends the results by email.
 The email includes a PDF file with the results.
 In the PDF file you can read which parts of the exam you have passed.
 You have passed the basic civic integration examination when the PDF file states you have passed all 3 parts of the exam.
 You can include this PDF file to your application for the mvv.
 You will not receive a certificate from DUO.

 If you fail (part of) the examination, you may register again.
 You have to pay the costs again.
 Parts of the exam that you did pass stay valid until you have all 3 parts of the exam.

 Having passed the examination, you may now submit the mvv application.
 You make a copy/printout of the letter informing you that you passed the examination.
 You attach this to the application to be sent to the IND.

 This is from the age of 5 until the end of the school year in which the child becomes 16 year old.